jebriner/YellowCompare/InputFiles/README.md

 **YellowCompare inputs:**

-  + SPEC outputs for different visual systems (in an R-freindly format)
+  + SPEC outputs for different visual systems (in an R-friendly format)
   + Spreadsheet of reflectance spectra measured from different yellow wing pigments: Heliconius or Eueides